Whoever said everyone is replaceable never met HSR’s bubbles and chocolate bus operator.

-Quickly, like a movie character selling watches on a New York City street, Joe flashes his jacket to look at his inner pocket.
+Quickly, like a movie character selling watches on a New York City street, Joe flashes his jacket revealing a cache in his inner pockets.
 A miniature candy cane is exchanged for a smile.

 Candy and Bubbles

 One of the guys jokes “Hey Joe, you never have candy for me!”, Joe hands him a candy and with a smile shares a lesson he learned early in his career handing out candy “guys just don’t like getting chocolate from other guys”.

 “At Main and Ottawa eastbound years ago, there was a young girl on her way to school every morning.
 She quizzed me once about why she never got candy”, Joe says he told her that he need her parents permission.

 Joe says over the years, he’s enjoyed driving generations of Glen Brae students to their East End school, saying they are “always extra polite and friendly”.

-At 4:30 a.m., the pickup shuttle arrives at the Mountain Garage and a steady stream of operators flows into the building.
+At 4:30 a.m., the pickup shuttle arrives at the Mountain Transit Centre and a steady stream of operators flows into the building.

 For the next few hours, this zone is organized chaos as dispatchers scramble with the daily operator shortage to figure out which buses will or will not be on the road that morning.

 A few others operators join in, joking Joe should launch bubbles in the Quiet Zone.
-Joe’s says he’s still searching for a replacement after his most recent one broke.
+Joe says he’s still searching for a replacement after his most recent one broke about a year ago.

 Joe is well known for the bubbles flying out his bus window while stopped at various locations, especially McMaster University.

-The 1A-King end of the line was the front of McMaster Children’s Hospital for nearly 20 years, and Joe would sit their daily.
+The 1A-King end of the line was the front of McMaster Children’s Hospital for nearly 20 years, and Joe would sit there daily.
 “One day I spotted a bubble machine in a department story, and I had an idea.
 I’d start blowing bubbles out the front door of the coach”.

-Officially, blowing bubbles out the window something the HSR frowns, but as one HSR mid-manager told me, even they smiles seeing Joe’s bubbles flying.
+Officially, blowing bubbles out the window is something the HSR frowns upon, but as one HSR mid-manager told me, even they smile seeing Joe’s bubbles flying.

 “In hindsight, I should have wrote a book” Joe says sharing stories of the past nearly 40 years.